 Highlight and Fix: Students own the assessment process as they engage in self-assessment and peer assessment, including a critical friends structure (that I’ll be getting into in the last section).

 When we empower students to own the project process, we increase buy-in.
 Students who might initially seem needy become confident as they internalize the reality that they are no longer working for their teacher.
-Their designing for themselves and, more importantly, for an authentic audience.
+However, student ownership is not enough to ensure meaningful group collaboration.
+Students also need to depend on one another.

 The best projects are the ones where the group creates something way more epic than what any individual student could have created alone.
 This is why I love interdependent structures.
 Too often in group projects, one member works independently while other members are dependent on the single member, merely filling in the gaps when asked to help.
 However, when they work interdependently, each member is adding value to the group project.
 Interdependence begins with trust, with each member depending on other members to complete their tasks.
 It can feel risky and even vulnerable, which is why it can help to establish norms or engage in team-building.
 This is also why, as an eighth-grade teacher, I often had teams work for an entire quarter on different projects before changing up the grouping.